backdrop-contrib/views_aggregator/README.txt

 VIEWS AGGREGATOR PLUS
 =====================
 Because the Views and ViewsCalc modules rely on the database to perform aggregation, you only have limited options at your disposal.
-As the great Merlin said himself.
-This is where this module comes in.
+That is where this module comes in.
 Unlike Views and ViewsCalc, this module: o enumerates group members (see https://drupal.org/node/1300900) o produces tallies (textual histograms, see http://drupal.org/node/1256716) o can aggregate on ViewsPHP code-snippets